Your wedding day and moving house are reportedly two of the most stressful occasions you will need to arrange.

 In the first instance, you should consult your staff handbook and employment contract to determine your personal entitlement.
-Some employers allow additional days off (paid or unpaid) or entitlement for special occasions such as a wedding or honeymoon.
+Some employers allow additional days off (paid or unpaid) or entitlement for special occasions such as moving to a new house, a wedding or honeymoon.

 Historically, the preferred day for house moves is a Friday.
 For the majority of home movers, the day is spent undertaking last minute packing and loading all your possessions whilst waiting for the removal van and notification confirming completion.